alflennik/use-flow/documentation/tutorial.md

 };
 ```

 `useEffect` is a bread-and-butter hook in React for triggering side effects and running code that shouldn't run on every render.
+As you may have heard, passing `[]` tells React to run the effect once on mount, passing no dependency array tells React to run the effect on every render, and passing a dependency array will tell React to run the effect only when the values in the dependency array changed since the last render.

 Depending on your text editor, you may have already seen a warning appear on the `[]` part of `useEffect`, and the warning is asking you to add `fetchDoggy` to the dependency array.

-Just like that, you've been plunged into a debate over how to think about `useEffect` and how to introduce it to newcomers.

-The reason the warning appears is because Create React App comes with many linting rules, powered by ESLint, turned on by default.

-Now, you could add `fetchDoggy` to the dependency array and it would work perfectly fine.
-If turning the rule off somehow makes you feel icky like a criminal, doing what it demands will indeed work, and you can go ahead with the tutorial.
-But instead of doing that, for this tutorial I'm going to have us turn this rule off.

-I think a sidebar is needed here to explain.
-So how does the dependency array of `useEffect` actually work?
+Although we are indeed going to add `fetchDoggy` to the dependency array, I want to emphasize that it would work perfectly fine without it.
+A depency array of `[]` is functionally identical to `[fetchDoggy]` - both will run only once when the component mounts.

 Probably the reason this is confusing is that the dependency array has two functions: